Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Standard Berry Curvature Theory Based on BO Theory

 \subsection{Raman Optical Activity Tensors}

 Let us begin by briefly reviewing the conventional approach to evaluate the ROA tensors in the static limit.
-Ignoring all nuclear motion, the Hamiltonian describing the interaction of an uncharged system in a time-dependent electric field $\bm F$ can be written as
+Ignoring all nuclear motion, the Hamiltonian describing the interaction of an uncharged system in a time-dependent electric field $\bm F$ and external magnetic field $\bm B$ is: